tankzercode/chezGutave/README.md

 The server should be accessible on `localhost:3630`, and the client on `localhost:5173`.

-If you want to close them `docker compose down`.
+If you want to close them `docker compose kill` to close the server, client and database and `docker compose down` to delete the containers.

 ## Tests